Lapley Priory: Confiscation and decline

 Effigy of King John from his tomb in Worcester Cathedral.

 Edward III, from his effigy in Westminster Abbey.

 As an alien priory, Lapley was vulnerable to royal intervention in time of war, particularly when the war was against the King of France.
-In 1204, after the loss of Normandy to Philip Augustus of France, King John seized the alien priories - or at least declared them seized in the hope of recouping some of the costs of his campaign.
+In 1204, after the loss of Normandy to Philip II of France, King John seized the alien priories - or at least declared them seized in the hope of recouping some of the costs of his campaign.
 Prior Inganus was forced to accept that he must pay the price of three palfreys to regain legal control over Lapley Priory.
 In 1205–6 it was recorded that he had paid ten marks as the price of two of them. and the following year he made a final payment of 5 marks.
 Thereafter, the prior was required to pay for a licence to go overseas.
 In 1324 it was seized again on the outbreak of war with France.
 This time the priory was restored only on the understanding that it would pay the Crown 55 marks per annum.
 In 1327, Edward III came to the throne, vowing to wipe the slate clean by restoring all the alien houses and abolishing the annual payments.